KanikaBhambi/Mission_to_mars/README.md

 ## Project Overview

-In this project I used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter to get data on the planet Mars through various websites and created a HTML page using MongoDB with Flask that displays all of the information that was scraped from the URLs in a webpage.
+In this project I used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter to get data on the planet Mars through various websites and created a HTML page using MongoDB with Flask that displays all of the information that was scraped from the URLs in a [webpage](./Images1.png/)

 ## Requirements